How the HSA Works

 Step 3: Add Money of Your Own

 When you open your HSA, you decide how much (if any) you want to contribute, up to IRS limits.
 Your contributions are taken out of your paycheck before taxes.
-You can change your contributions at any time on the ADP Employee Self-Service portal at portal.adp.com.
+You can change your contributions at any time during the year in Workday.

 Step 4: Pay for Healthcare